SkylineCommunications/dataminer-docs/user-guide/Reference/faq/General_configuration.md

 1. Stop the DataMiner software.
 See [Starting or stopping DataMiner Agents in your DataMiner System](xref:Starting_or_stopping_DataMiner_Agents_in_your_DataMiner_System).

-1. Open MySQL Query Browser.
+1. Open MySQL Workbench.
 On the logon window, click *OK* to connect to the database using the default settings.

 1. Open the SLDMADB tree.